Wiltshire Council ready to work with schools again to ensure pupils on free school meals don't go hungry during the holidays

 - Is in receipt of Disability Living Allowance (DLA)

-People should apply directly to Wiltshire Council if they are eligible but currently do not have free school meals by using the form on the council website.
+People should apply directly to Wiltshire Council if they are eligible but currently do not have free school meals by using the form on the council Free school meals web page.

 For early years and for Better2GetherFunding Early Years Pupil Premium is claimed through the child's setting.